Beyond Finance (BYN) Hits 24 Hour Volume of $1.29 Million

 Buying and Selling Beyond Finance

-It is usually not currently possible to purchase alternative cryptocurrencies such as Beyond Finance directly using US dollars.
-Investors seeking to acquire Beyond Finance should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Beyond Finance using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Beyond Finance directly using U.S. dollars.
+Investors seeking to trade Beyond Finance should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Beyond Finance using one of the aforementioned exchanges.

 Receive News & Updates for Beyond Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Beyond Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.